raven-bootcamp/week3-homework-pword-gen/README.md

 We have been given some HTML and CSS code and we need to use Javascript to build the rest.

-It us up to us to ensure we meet the following Acceptance Criteria.
+It is up to us to ensure we meet the following Acceptance Criteria.

 ## Explanation
 When doing this homework, I felt that the proposed solution was very clunky and not well designed.
 This might be a deliberate choice from when the task was originally designed, but I strongly felt that a series of browser input boxes was not a very user-friendly way of gathering the choices from the user.